bmuschko/cta-crash-course/exercises/01-installing-terraform/solution/solution.md

   -help         Show this help output, or the help for a specified subcommand.
   -version      An alias for the "version" subcommand.
 ```

+Congratulations!
+You are ready to use the Terraform CLI in the next exercises.